acdundore/clustercast/docs/example_inspecting-data.md

 First, we can create the direct forecaster model.
 We will use the following parameters.
-Although these are likely not optimal, they will be useful for explaining how the feature transformations work.
+Although these are likely not optimal, they will be useful for demonstrating the feature transformations.

 - A Box-Cox transform parameter of 0.5
 - Differencing